Approvals

 5. The approvers examine the script and determine whether they will allow the analysis.

-Step 1: Uploading production data#
+Step 1: Uploading production data

-The easiest way to upload data is to use the Portal.
+The easiest way to upload data is to use the platform.
 Here, data providers can use a web interface to upload their data in CSV format.
 Each table will get a randomly generated unique handle associated to it.
 The analyst can see a list of uploaded tables and their associated handles; they will use these handles in their analysis script.

-Step 2: Exploring with dummy data#
+Step 2: Exploring with dummy data

 To upload dummy data, crandas should be used.
-The dummy_for argument ensures that data is linked to the appropriate production table:
+The dummy_for argument ensures that data is linked to the appropriate production data table:

 table = cd.upload_pandas_dataframe(dummy_table, dummy_for="180A662EF5BB52396D31516E9127FDE298A1B6A76673A00BD215ACBA9853FD8E")

-Or alternatively, using a .csv:
+Or alternatively, using a csv file:

 table = cd.read_csv('../../data/dummy.csv', auto_bounds=True, dummy_for="180A662EF5BB52396D31516E9127FDE298A1B6A76673A00BD215ACBA9853FD8E)